Ellen White’s Visions and Prophecies

 Ellen White’s key visions and prophecies

-Ellen White had an estimated 2,000 visions in her lifetime.
+Ellen White had many hundreds of visions in her lifetime.
 They included:

 - predictions for the future